 The aim of this course is to provide an introduction to computational molecular biology.
-The course is organized into five chapters:
+The course is organized into six chapters:

 Each chapter is devoted to a class of basic computational problems related to the analysis of DNA, RNA, and protein sequences and their molecular function.
 Our journey in each chapter is driven by a set of beautiful algorithms.
 A "beautiful" algorithm is one that is rigorous, practical, elegantly simple, and easy to implement.
 In addition to these beautiful algorithms, each chapter contains a Foundations section that gives a detailed presentation of the biological problems discussed as well as the theoretical computer science and statatistical results that led to the invention of the algorithms.
 This class provides a serious introduction to the field of computational biology both for potential concentrators and for those who may take only a single course in the subject.